How Lyft Transformed The on demand ridesharing Segment To Raise $600Mn In Series I Funding?

 The funds will be used towards scaling the business further, and they will improve their operations to increase the customer base.

-Want To Create Your Own Ride Sharing Services?
+Want To Create Your Own On Demand Ridesharing Services App?

-If you want to create your own ridesharing app, here are a few things you might want to consider.
+If you want to create your own on demand ridesharing app, here are a few things you might want to consider.

 There are quite a few ride sharing apps in the market.
 What makes your app special?
 You will need to consider the point of difference before you begin with developing the app.
 This will help you define a winning strategy for your app.